-Remark 3.
+- Remark 3.
 At this point, two aerodynamic power estimate terms have been introduced.
-One being $\hat{P}r$ , defined in (8) and another being the second term on the right-hand side of (7).
-To prevent any confusion, the term 'aerodynamic power estimate' is used to refer to the former, whereas that of the latter from hereon is referred to as the ' $\hat{U}$ -dependent aerodynamic power estimate.'
+One is \hat{P}r , defined in Eq.
+(8), and the other is the second term on the right-hand side of Eq.
+(7).
+To prevent any confusion, the term "aerodynamic power estimate" is used to refer to the former, whereas the latter is from hereon referred to as the " \hat{U} -dependent aerodynamic power estimate".

-Independent of how $\hat{P}r$ is retrieved, such information, together with $\omega_r$ measurements, is then fed into the wind speed estimate solver subcomponent indicated as the purple blocks in Fig. 3.
-Solving for the estimated wind speed is achieved in two ways in this work: continuous (e.g., as used in Ortega et al. (2013) and Liu et al. (2022)) or iterative single-step manner (e.g., by Newton-Raphson methods as done in Van Engelen and Van der Hooft (2003) and Boukhezzar and Siguerdidjane (2011)).
-A linear analysis of the continuous wind speed estimate solver in continuous time will be provided, in which the stability properties of the linearized solver dynamics are derived.
+Independent of how \hat{P}r is retrieved, such information, together with ω_r measurements, is then fed into the wind speed estimate solver subcomponent, indicated as the purple blocks in Fig. 3.
+Solving for the estimated wind speed is achieved in two ways in this work: the continuous (e.g., as used in Ortega et al., 2013, and Liu et al., 2022) and iterative single-step methods (e.g., through Newton-Raphson methods, as done in Van Engelen and Van der Hooft, 2003, and Boukhezzar and Siguerdidjane, 2011).
+A linear analysis of the continuous wind speed estimate solver in continuous time is provided, in which the stability properties of the linearized solver dynamics are derived.
 Furthermore, the effects of various discretization methods on the system, especially on the mentioned stability properties, are evaluated.
-The single-step approach solves the wind speed estimate in a similar way to the former without the need for high solver gains, potentially causing stability issues to obtain good estimation quality without phase lags.
+The single-step approach solves the wind speed estimate in a similar way to the former method without the need for high solver gains, potentially causing stability issues when trying to obtain good estimation quality without phase lags.
 Its wind speed estimation quality is determined by the choice of error tolerance parameters and iteration budget.

-The aforementioned options for each of the subcomponents, therefore, allow for several possible combinations in which the power balance wind speed estimator can be constructed, as illustrated in Fig. 3; however, the optimal combination is yet to be found.
-To that end, in the respective Sections 4 and 5, the derivations of the two aerodynamic power estimators and the wind speed estimate solvers are provided, where also their performance is evaluated.
+The aforementioned options for each of the subcomponents, therefore, allow for several possible combinations in which the power balance wind speed estimator can be constructed, as illustrated in Fig. 3; however, the optimal combination has yet to be found.
+To this end, in Sects.
+4 and 5, the derivations of the two aerodynamic power estimators and the wind speed estimate solvers are provided, respectively, where their performance is also evaluated.

-4 Aerodynamic Power Estimator
+4 Aerodynamic power estimator

 As discussed previously, reconstructing aerodynamic power from available measurements is an essential step in obtaining an accurate REWS estimate in both steady-state and dynamic transient conditions.
-To this end, the most challenging part is obtaining an accurate estimate of the rotor acceleration $\hat{\omega}r$ , which is the main concern of this section.
-Two approaches are considered herein; first, the numerical derivative-based method is examined in Section 4.1.
-Later in Section 4.2, the state estimation-based technique is discussed.
-In Section 4.3, the numerical comparisons for both methods are evaluated.
+To this end, the most challenging part is obtaining an accurate estimate of the rotor acceleration $\hat{\omega}{r}$, which is the main concern of this section.
+Two approaches are considered herein.
+First, the numerical-derivative-based method is examined in Sect.
+4.1.
+Later in Sect.
+4.2, the state-estimation-based technique is discussed.
+In Sect.
+4.3, the numerical comparisons for both methods are evaluated.

-4.1 Numerical Derivative-Based Technique
+4.1 Numerical-derivative-based technique

-To obtain an estimate of the rotor acceleration, a numerical derivative is applied to the measured $\omega_r$ .
-In the frequency domain, this is represented as follows in which $\Omega_r$ and $\hat{\Omega}r$ , with a slight abuse of notation for the latter, are the respective Laplace-transformed variables of $\omega_r$ and $\hat{\omega}r$ .
-The transfer function in (9) is the filtered derivative in accordance with IEEE 421.5-2016 standard (IEEE, 2016), with a unity derivative gain.
+To obtain an estimate of the rotor acceleration, a numerical derivative is applied to the measured ω_r .
+In the frequency domain, this is represented as follows:

+$$\hat{\hat{\Omega}}{r}(s) = F{nd,c}(s,\tau)\Omega{r}(s), \qquad (9)$$ in which Ω_r and $\dot{\Omega}r$, with slight abuse of notation for the latter, are the respective Laplace-transformed variables of ω_r and $\dot{\omega}r$.
+The transfer function in Eq.
+(9) is the filtered derivative,2 in accordance with the IEEE 421.5-2016 standard (IEEE, 2016), with a unity derivative gain.
 The parameter $\tau \in \mathbb{R}^{\geq 0}$ is the time constant of the numerical derivative.